-Join Pamela Findlay, Head Women's Basketball Coach at Macalester College, and her staff of collegiate coaches this summer.
+Join Pamela Findlay, Head Women's Basketball Coach at Macalester College, and her staff of collegiate coaches in summer 2019.
 This all skills basketball camp, in St. Paul, Minnesota, is for athletes looking to hone their skills in a focused and fun environment.
 Campers will learn fundamentals, and gain confidence in their game through a mix if drills, position specialty work, and competitive game play.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.

 - In-depth discussions on situational play, including time and game management from college level coaches

 - Discussion of nutritional goals and off-court activities to benefit on-court game

 - Receive a Nike Basketball Camp t-shirt and other prizes!

 Pamela Findlay joined the Macalester Athletics staff as the new head women’s basketball coach prior to the 2018-19 season.
 Findlay spent the last two seasons as the head coach at Lewis & Clark College in Portland, Ore.
 Coach Findlay previously has coached at the Nike Basketball Camp at Lewis & Clark College.View Pamela's Bio ⟩